wp-plugins/drop-shadow-boxes/readme.txt

 effect = [name of the effect] default: "lifted-both"

-Possible values for the effect attribute: lifted-left lifted-right lifted-both curled perspective-left perspective-right raised vertical-curve-left vertical-curve-both horizontal-curve-bottom horizontal-curve-both
+Possible values for the effect attribute:
+* none
+* lifted-left
+* lifted-right
+* lifted-both
+* curled
+* perspective-left
+* perspective-right
+* raised
+* vertical-curve-left
+* vertical-curve-both
+* horizontal-curve-bottom
+* horizontal-curve-both

 inline_styles = [true/false] default: "false" (only for use inside third party widgets and only works when allow_url_fopen is enabled in php.ini)

-padding = [10 px] Define the space between the box border and the box content. e.g. 20px
+padding = [width plus units e.g. "250px" or "50%"] Defines the space between the box border and the box content. e.g. 20px.
+Default:10px;

+margin = [width plus units e.g. "250px" or "50%"]  Defines the space around the box. e.g. 20px.
+Default:not set;

+max_width = [width plus units e.g. "250px" or "50%"] Defines the maximum width for the box e.g. 300px

+min_width = [width plus units e.g. "250px" or "50%"] Defines the minimum width of the box e.g. 200px

 = Language Versions =